Top Hosts Reports

 This option allows you to select via the drop-down menu the number of records to be displayed in the report.
 It is possible to select a limited number of results (10, 50, 100, 250 or 500 records) or an unlimited number.

-The metrics are given in units and by default WOCU displays them as they were recorded, but through the Unit field, the user can change and model the unit type of the values obtained for the established metric, according to five selectable criteria through the drop-down menu.
+The metrics are given in units and by default WOCU-Monitoring displays them as they were recorded, but through the Unit field, the user can change and model the unit type of the values obtained for the established metric, according to five selectable criteria through the drop-down menu.

 The options for changing metric units are as follows: